logicbomb/lvlDragDrop/README.md

 #Native AngularJs drag and drop directive#

 An easy to use, native, directive to enable drag/drop in your angular app.
 This directive has no dependency on jQuery or other frameworks, it does require a browser that supports the HTML5 drag/drop events.
+You can combine keys (ctrl, alt, shift) with the drag and drop.

 [Live Demo](http://logicbomb.github.io/ng-directives/drag-drop.html)